openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/0 - Intro.md

 			"groupIds": [],
 			"strokeSharpness": "sharp",
 			"seed": 707259162,
-			"version": 209,
+			"version": 210,
-			"versionNonce": 2007981082,
+			"versionNonce": 1899400006,
 			"isDeleted": false,
 			"boundElements": null,
-			"updated": 1670879957209,
+			"updated": 1670880283923,
 			"link": null,
 			"locked": false,
-			"text": "The take away is the organization behind supporting Linux system (and you know linux)", "rawText": "The take away is the organization behind supporting Linux system (and you know linux)", "fontSize": 28,
+			"text": "The take away is the organization behind supporting Linux system (and you know Linux)", "rawText": "The take away is the organization behind supporting Linux system (and you know Linux)", "fontSize": 28,
 			"fontFamily": 1,
 			"textAlign": "right",
 			"verticalAlign": "top",
 			"baseline": 25,
 			"containerId": null,
-			"originalText": "The take away is the organization behind supporting Linux system (and you know linux)" },
+			"originalText": "The take away is the organization behind supporting Linux system (and you know Linux)" },
 		{
 			"id": "CkmjQh8vjTdBgnTvSy3TT",